 The news comes from a Google+ developer (who would prefer to remain anonymous) who recently asked the question to a Google+ project manager, with the reply that the API is still “months” away from an official release to developers.

-Even though Google is currently busy at work building the new API for developers there are a few work arounds which Tech Crunch have mentioned that will allow developers to use until the official API is released.
+Even though Google is currently busy at work building the new API for developers, there are a few workarounds which Tech Crunch has mentioned that will allow developers to use until the official API is released.

-When any more information come to light on API developments as always we will keep you updated.
+When any more information comes to light on API developments, as always, we will keep you updated.

 Source: Tech Crunch